Engee documentation

 $$ 0.25 ingots_{1} + 0.12 ingots_{2} + 0.2 ingots_{3} + 0.18 ingots_{4} + 0.08 alloys_{1} + 0.07 alloys_{2} + 0.06 alloys_{3} + 0.03 scrap = 1.25 $$

-Set the third condition for the solution of the optimization problem that the total weight of molybdenum in the resulting steel should be 1.25 tonnes:
+Set the third condition for solving the optimization problem, that the total weight of molybdenum in the resulting steel should be 1.25 tons.:

 In [ ]: